 What distance should a child run?

-Adams says there currently isn’t a defined number of miles a child should run.
+Rivera says there currently isn’t a defined number of miles a child should run.
 Pediatricians and sports specialists agree the total distance depends on the child’s age, fitness level and overall well-being.
 To avoid injuries, children should generally avoid extreme distance training and training every day per week.

-“It is best to slowly increase distance and monitor children for injuries and extreme fatigue,” says Adams.
+“It is best to slowly increase distance and monitor children for injuries and extreme fatigue,” says Rivera.
 “If your child wants to run long distances or compete in distance races, consult a physician or EXOS Performance Specialist to create a training plan with well-defined goals.”

 What is the best surface to train on?

 Running on pavement and other hard surfaces creates stress on the legs and back.
-Adams recommends incorporating dirt trails and softer surfaces, which creates less impact on the body.
+Rivera recommends incorporating dirt trails and softer surfaces, which creates less impact on the body.
 No matter what surface your child is running on, be sure he or she wears the proper footwear.